Nexmo/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/receive-new-messages/kotlin.md

 # Receive new messages

-All events we got so far are already in this conversation.
-So how do we display any new incoming messages?
-We can achieve this by implementing the conversation listener.
+All events received so far are already in this conversation.
+So how are new incoming messages displayed?
+You can achieve this by implementing the conversation listener.

 Firstly, inside `ChatViewModel` class, `getConversation()` method, add `conversation.addMessageEventListener`: